-In this article, we’ll be taking a look at all 10 matches from the 12th round of the Premier League season, which took place between the 20th and 22nd of November, to give you an idea of how the standings and the momentum of the teams changed.
-If you’ve only been following the results or watching the games of the teams you support, you’ll be able to keep up with what’s happening in the Premier League.
+In this article, we’ll be taking a look at all 10 matches from the 12th round of the Premier League season that took place from November 20 to 22, and give you all an idea of how the standings and the momentum of the teams changed.
+Even if you only follow the results of the games or only watch the games of the teams you support, this is an article that will surely make you more familiar with the situation in the Premier League, so please read on!

-Sorare gives you five free Europa League players!
+Sorare gives you five free copies of Europa League players!

 - Match 1: Leicester vs Chelsea